OWASP/www-project-securityrat/index.md

 ---

+## Tool mission

-Tool mission: Simplify security requirement management during development using automation approaches.
+Simplify security requirement management during development using automation approaches.

 ## Description
 The core functionality of SecurityRAT ("Requirement Automation Tool") can be described in the following steps: